 Heading further up north in Scotland doesn’t mean you’ll run out of high quality options.
 You have the very highly rated Royal Dornoch, whose head green-keeper and professional was the famed Donald Ross, who after migrating to the US became better known for his course design, including the celebrated Pinehurst No 2, amongst others.
 There is also Castle Stuart, Royal Aberdeen, Cruden Bay and Trump International Aberdeen, again, all world top 100 courses.

-A short ferry trip across from Scotland, the amazing golf journey continues, both in Northern Ireland with the must play Royal Country Down or Royal Portrush that has returned to the British Open rota and will host The Open in 2019, and down in Ireland, home to the historic Ballybunion, the Alister MacKenzie designed Lahinch or the exhilarating Old Head that juts out almost 2 miles into the Atlantic!
+A short ferry trip across from Scotland, the amazing golf journey continues, both in Northern Ireland with the must play Royal Country Down or Royal Portrush that has returned to The Open rota and hosted The Open Championship in 2019, and down in Ireland, home to the historic Ballybunion, the Alister MacKenzie designed Lahinch or the exhilarating Old Head that juts out almost 2 miles into the Atlantic!

-You may want to attend the British Open in July and play on some amazing courses as part of that tour; attend one of many other great sporting and cultural events held in the UK and tack on a couple of games; or organise a straight golfing holiday with your family and friends, with 32 out of Golf Digest’s top 100 courses in the world along with many other wonderful courses, the UK and Ireland is one of the world’s truly great golfing destinations and we would love to help you get the most out of your trip.
+You may want to attend The Open Championship in July and play on some amazing courses as part of that tour; attend one of many other great sporting and cultural events held in the UK and tack on a couple of games; or organise a straight golfing holiday with your family and friends, with 32 out of Golf Digest’s Top 100 courses in the world along with many other wonderful courses, the UK and Ireland is one of the world’s truly great golfing destinations and we would love to help you get the most out of your trip.

 If you want to discuss your options, or get some ideas, please give us a call on (02) 9555 5311, or email us here.